GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 ## CSS documentation in the Styles pane {: #css }

 How many times a day do you look up documentation on CSS properties?
-With DevTools, you don't have to.

-When you hover over a property in the **Elements** > **Styles** pane, it now shows you a tooltip with the property's documentation.
+The **Elements** > **Styles** pane now shows you a short description when you hover over a property.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/v0joPkQg0NiMauy0bwwB.png", alt="The tooltip with documentation on a CSS property.", width="800", height="651" %}